How to copy information from one computer to another

 CD and DVD

 For older computers that do not have a disc burner, USB, or the Internet, copying files to a floppy disk may be your only alternative.
 However, if you need to copy large amounts of data from one computer to another, you should try an alternate solution since a floppy disk does not hold much information.

 Direct serial connect

 Direct serial connection is a method of connecting older computers together using the serial port and a serial cable.
-Although this is a much slower solution of connecting computers to each other, this may be the only solution for computers without Internet access, drives, or USB.
+Although a much slower solution of connecting computers to each other, this may be the only solution for computers without Internet access, drives, or USB.